 - Submit the Copy Request Form.
 Click to download the form.
 The forms may be sent in the mail, handed in at the Records/Archives desk, or faxed to the court at 541.776.7057.

 - In person request.
-Fill out the Copy Request Form at the Records/Archives area in the basement of the Justice Building.
+Fill out the Copy Request Form at the Public Room window on the 1st floor of the Justice Building.

 What is the difference between regular, certified, and exemplified copies?